-The global amino resins market is expected to grow at a CAGR of 5.55%, reaching a market size of US$23.245 billion in 2030 from US$ 18.731 billion in 2025.
+The global amino resins market is forecast to grow at a CAGR of 5.5%, reaching USD 25.9 billion in 2031 from USD 19.8 billion in 2026.

 Amino resins are formed by adding formaldehyde to amino compounds such as melamine, benzoguanamine, or urea, followed by a condensation reaction and etherification with an aliphatic monohydric alcohol.
 They serve as curing agents for thermosetting coatings.
 There are two kinds of amino resins: urea-formaldehyde (UF) and melamine-formaldehyde (MF).
 Neo amino resins are made from butylated melamine formaldehyde.